matheuscardinal/Cyclistic_CaseStudy/draft.md

 ![yyyy-mm-dd-resized](https://user-images.githubusercontent.com/101608594/158520703-9e08c387-ce3d-4ac6-bb68-33e279ec687f.png)
 ![yyyy-mm-dd-2-resized](https://user-images.githubusercontent.com/101608594/158520697-6db38c97-d969-4274-b048-b0f2a9c71b8a.png)

-And may as well create new columns into our datasets to make my future 'me' happier because we will have columns ready to perform some calculations and analisys.
+### New columns

+To get more in-depth insights, I may as well create new columns into our datasets, having columns ready to perform calculations and analisys focused on the business tasks.
 A column named as 'ride_length_seconds' and a second new-column named as 'day_of_week'.

 #### 1. 'ride_length_seconds'
 ![RIDE_LENGTH_SECONDS](https://user-images.githubusercontent.com/101608594/158522164-9379d60f-38a2-4da2-82cb-b5805ad97c30.gif)